Castiel0/GLOnets-2D/README.md

 NewMain.py for parameter scan

-pic-combine.py for analyze the results of parameter scan
+pic-combine.py for analyzing the results of parameter scan

 ./runs for tensorboard